What to do to support children and young people with identified speech, language and communication needs

 Word Aware 2 - Early Years applies theory to a practical and structured approach to teaching word learning.
 This is a highly practical, comprehensive resource designed to support you in the provision of effective vocabulary development in preschool children of all abilities.

 One way to help young children make longer sentences is to repeat and add a word or 2.
 Here NHS Tayside's Rhyming Robin and Chatty Charlie share information about how to do this as well as many other top tips for putting words together.
 Use these strategies in your setting and share with parents so that they can support their young child at home.

 Labelling and Commenting

-Using real word labels and commenting on what babies are interested in helps them to learn new words.
-Here NHS Tayside's Rhyming Robin and Chatty and Charlie share information about how to do this as well as many other top tips for learning words.
-Use these strategies in your interactions with babies you support and share with their families.
+Using real word labels and commenting on what young children are interested in helps them to learn new words and understand how sentences work.
+Here NHS Tayside's Rhyming Robin and Chatty and Charlie share information about how to do this as well as many other top tips for learning words and developing language.
+Use these strategies in your interactions with young children you support and share with their families.